oskardudycz/event-driven.io/content/posts/2023-08-17--behaviour_driven_design_is_not_about_tests/index.en.md

 I think that one of the reasons why dev people didn't use BDD tooling was that they had a lot of ceremonies.
 They weren't easy to debug and cluttered.
 They were also not focused on the stuff devs typically need to test.

 Is Ogooreck better?
-For me?
-Yes.
+For me, yes!
 I created it because I wanted to be able to write tests in my Open Source projects quickly.
 As I was making contributions after hours, time was a critical factor.
-I also wanted to make them more expressive in behaviour and give them the same shape that clearly explains behaviour in the Given/When/Then.
+I also wanted to make them more expressive in their structure, with a consistent shape/style that makes it easy to infer the behaviour.

 Tests for business logic thanks to that can look like: